 - Surprise Events.
 We all know the world of driving is full of surprises.
 An animal jumps out.
 A child runs into the street.
 A piece of debris falls off the truck in front of you.
 A tree blows over in a storm.
-There are just too many unforeseen possibilities to have answers ready in the computers.
+There are just too many unforeseen possibilities to have answers ready in the computer.
 The best solution so far has been to keep a ‘driver’ in the car and have the system alert them if a condition arises that it can’t handle.
-But, as we all know, no passenger is suddenly going to be ready to engage in a life-or-death situation requiring split-second decision-making.
+But as we all know, no passenger is suddenly going to be ready to engage in a life-or-death situation requiring split-second decision-making.
 There must be a better resolution to this problem.

 - Overtrust.
-Surprisingly, one of the biggest problems that have cropped up in testing so far has been overtrusting.
+Surprisingly, one of the biggest problems that has cropped up in testing so far has been “overtrusting.”
 If you kick your autonomous vehicle into self-driving mode and sit back and relax, it can perform so well that you begin to forget about it.
 It’s turning, passing, merging, accelerating and braking right on cue, so you take your eyes off the road and do something else.
 Problem is, the car may reach a circumstance it can’t handle and need you again.
 Until the bugs are all worked out, you need to stay alert.

 - Hacking/Cybercrime/Terrorism.
 As with all technology, there is always the possibility of a compromise in security.
 It may never happen, but there are those concerned that self-driving cars could become a tool for crime or terror that could affect millions at a time.

 Most companies are pushing for a slow ramp-up of self-driving technology.
 A vehicle that is partially driverless yet capable of taking control when asked would give people a chance to get to know the possibilities and build confidence in the system.
 As the bugs are worked out, the car can take over the work and leave us to enjoy the ride more than ever before.